digitallyinduced/ihp/Guide/package-management.markdown

 ```

-IHP is using the Nix Package Manager for managing its dependencies, such as Haskell packages, compilers, and even Postgres.
+IHP uses the Nix Package Manager for managing its dependencies, such as Haskell packages, compilers, and even Postgres.
 You can find more about [the motivation on using nix on the IHP blog](https://ihp.digitallyinduced.com/blog/2020-07-22-why-ihp-is-using-nix.html).

-Internally IHP is using [devenv.sh](https://devenv.sh/) together with [nix flakes](https://devenv.sh/guides/using-with-flakes/).
+Internally IHP uses [devenv.sh](https://devenv.sh/) together with [Nix flakes](https://devenv.sh/guides/using-with-flakes/).

 ## Using a Haskell Package